~ Anxiety Help ~

 Therapy can be a great calming experience which leads to a greater sense of well-being and further self-development.
 Emotions contain useful information that can guide you to the source of anxiety problems.
 Going into an emotion can show you the way to leave it.
 Emotions

 I think it’s worth highlighting in this article that anger and crying both have links to anxiety, it’s ok, it’s natural it’s a part of the problem.
 You might like to look at the other articles on my site.
 Anger and Depression.
 Crying links to sadness, grief, and loss.
 Anger links to boundaries being crossed.
 Sometimes the boundaries are personal ideas and sometimes they are boundaries that are imposed by others.
 We can even be angry with ourselves for being anxious.

 When anxious, I hear many people say the words ‘ I think’.
 This hints at cognitive rumination.
 Constant rethinking is a component of anxiety and a way to avoid your emotional experience.
 This makes some sense, nobody wants to feel awful.
-But at the same time, over thinking is not a productive method of getting to a better place.
+But at the same time, overthinking is not a productive method of getting to a better place.
 The ‘feelings’ you get are a combination of bodily experience (emotion) and how you think about your bodily experience.
-Feelings are are your current experience, thoughts are manufactured out of this experience.
-Dr. Matin Seligman states ‘Anxiety and Depression are deformations of the future’, projecting scenarios in the future that are detrimental to yourself.
+Feelings are your current experience, thoughts are manufactured out of this experience.
+Dr. Martin Seligman states ‘Anxiety and Depression are deformations of the future’, projecting scenarios in the future that are detrimental to yourself.

 ‘Your emotions will drive the decisions you make today, and your success may depend upon your ability to understand and interpret them.’
 Mary C Lamia Ph.D. – Psychology Today